CtrlK

 Conciseness

-Generally efficient but includes some unnecessary content like the full CLAUDE.md/AGENTS.md template (which is boilerplate), and the project structure diagram is somewhat redundant given the YAML examples that follow.
+The skill is mostly efficient with good YAML/code examples, but includes some unnecessary content like the full CLAUDE.md/AGENTS.md template (which is boilerplate), the project structure diagram that largely repeats what the scaffolding command creates, and the multi-task dependencies example which is very similar to the earlier task configuration example.
 The notebook code section explains basic Spark operations Claude already knows.

 2 / 3